-(7) Equity incentive Plans
+(7) Equity incentive plan

-During 2012, Ollie's established an equity incentive plan (the "2012 Plan"), under which stock options were granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
-The vesting period for options granted under the 2012 Plan is five years (20% ratably per year).
+During 2012, Ollie's established an equity incentive plan (the 2012 Plan), under which stock options are granted to executive officers and key employees as deemed appropriate under the provisions of the 2012 Plan, with an exercise price at the fair value of the underlying stock on the date of grant.
+The vesting period for options is five years (20% ratably per year).
 Options granted under the 2012 Plan are subject to employment for vesting, expire 10 years from the date of grant, and are not transferable other than upon death.
-As of July 15, 2015, the date of the pricing of the IPO, no additional equity grants will be made under the 2012 Plan.
+The Company uses authorized and unissued shares to satisfy share award exercise.
+As of May 2, 2015 and May 3, 2014 there were 848,240 shares and 2,005,140 shares, respectfully, of the Company's common stock available for grant under the 2012 plan.